bids-standard/bids-starter-kit/reports/Google-2018-report.md

 ## My role

 The primary goal of this project was to simplify the process of learning about BIDS and engage more users.
 Well before it was funded by Google, the roots of this initiative were being pioneered by a small group of people around the world that were acting as local BIDS ambassadors in their communities.
 Many of us were already giving presentations at every workshop and conference possible.
 However, these were only for a limited audience, and there was a need for central organization.
 We hoped to create a central repository accessible to everyone that would contain easy to read documentation and a collection of useful resources.

+**[ADD A FEW SENTENCES HERE ABOUT WHAT **YOU** (Patrick) did for the starter kit.]**

+It was my responsibility over the Google Summer of Code to be the lead maintainer of the repository.
+I was in charge of managing issues and pull requests, and for responding to request from the senior developers and new contributors a like.

 ## Problem definitions and solutions